Skip to main content

 • Long sleeves and pants

-Step 2: Isolate the Area
+Step 2: Contain the Mold

-Step 3: Choose a Cleaning Solution
+Step 3: Identify a Suitable Cleaning Agent

-For small areas (under 10 sq. ft.), you can use:
+• For small areas (under 10 sq. ft.), you can use:

 • White vinegar (undiluted)